anatoliifrolov/postgres-cxx-client/README.md

 strings, `Command`*s*, `PreparedCommand`*s* and `PrepareData` in any combination.
 Either all of them succeed or none have any effect.
-Again the example is a bit ridiculous, but imagine statements to be more meaningful, for instance inserting data to two different tables when one insert without the other would leave a system in inconsistent state.
+Again the example is a bit ridiculous, but imagine statements to be more meaningful, for instance, inserting data to two different tables when one insert without the other would leave a system in inconsistent state.

 The second way gives more fine-grained control over transaction execution: